 Abstract

-On November 5 millions of American voters will go to the polls to decide on who they want to control their government from the top on down.
+On November 5 millions of American voters will go to the polls to decide on who they want to control their government from the top down.

-Most of the headlines will go to the battle between incumbent vice president Kamala Harris and former president Donald Trump but there are also 435 seats in the House of Representatives and 34 seats in the Senate up for grabs.
+Most of the headlines will go to the battle between incumbent Vice President Kamala Harris and former President Donald Trump but there are also 435 seats in the House of Representatives and 34 seats in the Senate up for grabs.

 There are still a number of legislative battles being fought over the legalization of betting across the United States at the moment, and what happens on November 5 will undoubtedly have an impact on them.